Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: REAL GENOME DATA EXPERIMENTS

 \section{REAL GENOME DATA EXPERIMENTS}

-Having shown the capacity of TgSLMM in recovering explanatory variables of synthetic datasets, we now demonstrate how TgSLMM can be used in real-world genome data and discover meaningful information.
-To evaluate the method, we focus on some practical datasets, Arabidopsis thaliana, Heterogeneous Stock Mice and Human Alzheimer Disease.
+Having shown the capacity of TgSLMM in recovering explanatory variables of synthetic data sets, we now demonstrate how TgSLMM can be used in real-world genome data and discover meaningful information.
+To evaluate the method, we focus on some practical data sets, Arabidopsis thaliana, Heterogeneous Stock Mice and Human Alzheimer Disease.
 Since Arabidopsis thaliana and Heterogeneous Stock Mice have been studied for over a decade, the scientific community has reached a general consensus regarding these species \cite{atwell2010genome}.
-With such authentic golden standard, we could plot the ROC curve and assess model's performance using area under it.
-However, since Alzheimer’s disease is a very active area of research with no ground truth available, we listed the genetic variables identified by our proposed model and verified the top genetic variables by searching the relevant literature.
+With such authentic golden standard, we could plot the ROC curve and assess the model's performance using the area under it.
+However, since Alzheimer’s disease is a very active area of research with no ground truth available, we list the genetic variables identified by our proposed model and verify the top genetic variables by searching the relevant literature.